Cleanmaxx STP | Microbial Solution For Sewage Water Treatment

 In attached growth systems used in sewage water treatment like trickling filters, rotating drum contractors, MBR, and many more, which require the use of media on which microbes attach themselves and form a biofilm that effectively degrades the sewage water passing through it.

-Can the detergent and soap water be treated by sewage treatment?
+Can the detergent and soap water be treated by microbes in sewage treatment?

 Does the addition of water from swimming pool affect microbes in sewage due to the presence of chlorine?